 Children who may move on to other schools will have their new class teacher invited in to observe the child/ren in their environment and to talk to the child's Key Person.
 Each child will pass their learning journey onto their new teacher to share their learning experiences so far, this will include a transfer document to pass on assessments for each area of learning.

 - Specialist skills or training our staff have

 All staff receive safeguarding training and the management team attends a more intensive Multi Agency Safeguarding training.

 The Special Educational Needs Coordinator attends regular training to keep skills and knowledge up to date

-The manager has Early Years Professional Status and her degree specializes in physical activity.
+The manager has Early Years Teacher Status and a degree in Early Years.

 - Support we offer regarding children's health and well-being

 All staff have up-to-date safeguarding training.
 All staff have enhanced DBS checks.
 Risk assessments are regularly reviewed and updated if necessary.
 We have in place a key person system so that parent/carers build a relationship with their child's carer.
 Small group work is an integral part of our daily routine.
 Parents are encouraged to discuss any concerns they have at arrivals or departures.
 We regularly attend "Team around the child" meetings and work with outside agencies to ensure the health and well-being of the child.

 We ensure that we take all possible measures to provide a safe, secure and stimulating environment for the children within our care.
 Risk assessments are carried out to help prevent possible injuries occurring inside and outside.
 Risk assessments are regularly assessed and updated.
 The Nursery is set up in a way that ensure that there is a quiet area for children both in the inside and outside environment.
 We have researched communication friendly spaces and try to create a calm environment that allows the children to engage and learn without becoming over stimulated.